 Casper, who arrived in Cornwall on Wednesday 6th November, had his story of appalling abuse reported in the Daily Mail online.
 Click HERE to read it.

-Update on our Cindy, well the horrid masses in her mouth have been removed, as was 17 of her teeth !!!!
-They were pushed out of line, and must have been so painful.
-The gunk that came out of her ear was solid, like stones, they rattled in the pot :-( she has a UTI caused by a bacteria that is resistant to ab's, various lumps and bumps, some really suspect and worrying :-( but she is home now, she has had some pain relief and is now sleeping off the GA..
-Cindy the much loved pet, who had nothing wrong with her, just a few 'fatty lumps and bumps' !!!!!
-A massive THANK YOU to everyone who has donated towards her vet bill, we are humbled.
-There is still a chunk to pay if you can help our PayPal is email@example.com please mark it Cindy, and friends and family ...Thankyou so much.
+Update on our Cindy... well the horrid masses in her mouth have been removed, as was 17 of her teeth as they were pushed out of line, and must have been so painful.
+The material that came out of her ear was solid, like stones, and she has a UTI caused by a bacteria that is resistant to antibiotics, various lumps and bumps, some really suspect and worrying.
+However, Cindy is home at the sanctuary now, she has had some pain relief and is now sleeping off the anesthetic.
+We were told that Cindy the much loved pet, who had nothing wrong with her, just a few 'fatty lumps and bumps'

 From 22nd October:

-At the vets with Cindy.. big op to sort the ear infection and the masses and her teeth out in her mouth also check her over whilst she is under a GA ... hopefully she will be a lot more comfortable after... healing thoughts for her please... if you can help towards her costs we would be so grateful.
+At the vets with Cindy for her big operation to sort the ear infection and the masses and her teeth out in her mouth also check her over whilst she is under a GA ... hopefully she will be a lot more comfortable after... healing thoughts for her please... if you can help towards her costs we would be so grateful.

 From Monday 21st: